Sunday, April 13, 2025

 Does that sound like an exaggeration?
 It isn't.

 In fact, I'll repeat it.
-The collapse of Communism, initiated and signified by the fall of the Berlin Wall on November 9, 1989, was a direct result of the event I call "What Hapened in Northridge", which had concluded a little over two months earlier in late September 1989.
+The collapse of Communism, initiated and signified by the fall of the Berlin Wall on November 9, 1989, was a direct result of the event I call "What Happened in Northridge", which had concluded a little over two months earlier in late September 1989.
 I won't say that Communism collapsed entirely due to "Northridge", but without a doubt it was the final and substantial nail in the coffin.

 I happen to know this is true.
 It's not for nothing that I say What Happened in Northridge is the biggest secret in America.
 The only possible bigger secret is What Happened at Lorne Street School in 1965.
 That event involves strange electronics and physics (watch the end of Spielberg's "AI", one of the most profound films ever made), and so "Northridge" is easier to delineate, but in the scheme of things, those two events are the Big Enchilada.
 Take note that I am not saying that "Northridge" was the worst tragedy, in the form of death and destruction.
 But it was horrific (among other things), and monumentally important in historical terms, and I am saying that it is, without a doubt, the most highly classified secret in the Secret Government Files, and that's enough intrigue for today.
 Give "The Package" a watch, for great performances by Gene Hackman and Tommy Lee Jones, and because they don't make action thrillers like this any more.